ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 For semideterministic fields, we visualise computations together.
 This means we only care about seeing how the inputs and outputs get produced or made or changed.

-For humanistic fields, we visualise the network of actions of participants in a chain-reaction sort of manner.
+For humanistic fields, we visualise the people actually doing stuff.

 <h2>Conclusion </h2>